James C. Gaither Junior Fellows Program

 - Applicants should have completed a significant amount of course work related to their discipline of interest.
 Language and other skills may also be required for certain assignments.
 The selection process for the program is very competitive.
 Accordingly, applicants should be of high academic quality.

 - Qualifications for Gaither Junior Fellows may vary by program.
 Please review the annual Bulletin of the information packet for program requirements and more details on what each program is looking for.

-Davidson Gaither Fellow candidates must apply first through the campus nomination application process.
+Davidson Gaither Fellow candidates must apply first through the campus nomination application process during the fall semester.
 Davidson will select up to two nominees for the Gaither program; nominees will coordinate with Davidson’s designated nominating official to submit final application materials to the Gaither Junior Fellows program.
 The Gaither Junior Fellows program will not consider direct applications.